sindresorhus/ky/readme.md

 #### How is it different from [`got`](https://github.com/sindresorhus/got)

-See my answer [here](https://twitter.com/sindresorhus/status/1037406558945042432).
-Got is maintained by the same people as Ky.
+Got is maintained by the same people as Ky, so you probably want Ky instead.
+It's smaller, works in the browser too, and is more stable since it's built on Fetch.

 #### How is it different from [`axios`](https://github.com/axios/axios)?